GagandeepGupta/HYBRIDCLOUD-1/README.md

   <img src="https://github.com/raghav1674/HYBRIDCLOUD-1/blob/master/images/validate-which-build.PNG" />

-     FIRST  JOB WHICH IS TO BE TRIGGERED BY POST COMMIT HOOK AND IS EXCUTED WHERE JENKINS SERVER IS RUNNING inmy case RHEL8
+     FIRST  JOB WHICH IS TO BE TRIGGERED BY POST COMMIT HOOK AND IS EXCUTED WHERE JENKINS SERVER IS RUNNING (in my case RHEL8)